View this in your browser

 Having Trouble Writing Your Thesis?

-Recently, FGPA conducted a survey asking graduate students what their needs are when writing a thesis or dissertation.
+Recently, Graduate Studies conducted a survey asking graduate students what their needs are when writing a thesis or dissertation.
 More than 260 students responded.
 We are now analyzing your feedback in order to offer even more assistance in this area.
 If you are finding that the writing process is getting you down, take the time to watch Dr. Alexis Shotwell’s Suffering-free Academic Writing video series.
 You might also benefit from reading the writing series by PhD student Brittany Amell.
 Amell is a third-year doctoral student in the School of Linguistics and Language Studies, and her current research focuses on the writing that doctoral students do.

 Need Support?